 You frequently state that, based on the last decade, a U.S. market index Exchange-Traded Fund (ETF) which tracks the S&P 500, held in a tax-advantaged account, has been the investor’s best way for growing savings and is likely to remain so for many years.
 I have some dividend-paying stocks that I inherited from my mother.
 They are in a tax-advantaged account which has accumulated some cash as a result.
 What is the best way to convert these and the cash into an exchange-traded fund which tracks the S&P 500?

 Monday Morning Millionaire Program Answer:

-The tax implications of changing your holdings within the present tax-advantaged account or moving into an exchange-traded fund which tracks the S&P 500 might cost you more than the benefits of so doing.
+The tax implications of changing your holdings within the present tax-advantaged account or moving into an exchange-traded fund that tracks the S&P 500 might cost you more than the benefits of so doing.
 Consult with a fee-only financial advisor and not a fee-based advisor.
 A fee-only advisor has no conflict of interest.
-A fee-based advisor charges commissions as well as fees.
-The temptation to put savers into investments which generate higher incomes for the advisor is frequently difficult to resist.
+A fee-based adviser charges commissions as well as fees.
+The temptation to put savers into investments that generate higher incomes for the advisor is frequently difficult to resist.